Recurrent neural network: Fully recurrent

 Fully recurrent neural networks (FRNN) connect the outputs of all neurons to the inputs of all neurons.
-This is the most general neural network topology because all other topologies can be represented by setting some connection weights to zero to simulate the lack of connections between those neurons.
-The illustration to the right may be misleading to many because practical neural network topologies are frequently organized in "layers" and the drawing gives that appearance.
-However, what appears to be layers are, in fact, different steps in time of the same fully recurrent neural network.
-The left-most item in the illustration shows the recurrent connections as the arc labeled 'v'.
-It is "unfolded" in time to produce the appearance of layers.
+In other words, it is a fully connected network.
+This is the most general neural network topology, because all other topologies can be represented by setting some connection weights to zero to simulate the lack of connections between those neurons.

+Hopfield

+The Hopfield network is an RNN in which all connections across layers are equally sized.
+It requires stationary inputs and is thus not a general RNN, as it does not process sequences of patterns.
+However, it guarantees that it will converge.
+If the connections are trained using Hebbian learning, then the Hopfield network can perform as robust content-addressable memory, resistant to connection alteration.

 Elman networks and Jordan networks

 An Elman network is a three-layer network (arranged horizontally as x, y, and z in the illustration) with the addition of a set of context units (u in the illustration).
 The middle (hidden) layer is connected to these context units fixed with a weight of one.
 At each time step, the input is fed forward and a learning rule is applied.
 The fixed back-connections save a copy of the previous values of the hidden units in the context units (since they propagate over the connections before the learning rule is applied).
-Thus the network can maintain a sort of state, allowing it to perform such tasks as sequence-prediction that are beyond the power of a standard multilayer perceptron.
+Thus the network can maintain a sort of state, allowing it to perform tasks such as sequence-prediction that are beyond the power of a standard multilayer perceptron.

 Jordan networks are similar to Elman networks.
 The context units are fed from the output layer instead of the hidden layer.
-The context units in a Jordan network are also referred to as the state layer.
+The context units in a Jordan network are also called the state layer.
 They have a recurrent connection to themselves.

 Elman and Jordan networks are also known as "Simple recurrent networks" (SRN).